SE-ML/se-ml.github.io/best_practices/_posts/2020-01-20-reusable_data_cleaning.md

 image: #
 photocredit: #

-intent: Avoid messy data mugging scripts, reuse code and increase reproducibility. #
+intent: Avoid untidy data mugging scripts, reuse code and increase reproducibility. #
 motivation: Data cleaning and merging are exploratory processes and tend to be less structured.
-Many times these processes involve manual steps or poorly structured code which can not be later reused.  #
+Many times these processes involve manual steps or poorly structured code which can not be later reused or integrated in a pipeline.  #
 applicability: #
-related: #
+related: [exp_tstfeature, coding_regr] #
 dependencies: #
 survey_question: Q34
 ---

-Most of the times, training machine learning models is preceeded by an exploratory phase, in which non-structured code is written or manual steps are performed in order to get the data in the right format or merge several data sources.
+Most of the times, training machine learning models is preceded by an exploratory phase, in which non-structured code is written or manual steps are performed in order to get the data in the right format, or merge several data sources.
-Especially when using notebooks, there is a tendency to write ad-hoc data processing scripts, which depend on variables already stored in memory running previous cells.
+Especially when using notebooks, there is a tendency to write ad-hoc data processing scripts, which depend on variables already stored in memory when running previous cells.

-Before moving to the training phase, it is important to convert this code into reusable scripts and move it into methods which can be called invididually and *tested*.
+Before moving to the training phase, it is important to convert this code into reusable scripts and move it into methods which can be called and *tested* individually.
+This will enable code reuse and ease integration into processing pipelines.